shabnm/shabnm.github.io/index.md

 ## Work Experience<br/>

 ---
-> Worked at Wipro Technologies (sept 2015- july 2018), Bangalore, India.
+> Software Engineer at Wipro Technologies (sept 2015 - july 2018), Bangalore, India.
 - Worked as Android app developer for an inventory management application for ESAB IoT.
 - *In recognition of performance and continued contribution,promoted to higher band and awarded 5-star rating for 3 consecutive quarters.*
 - Worked as Automation Test Engineer for Charles Schwab Bank and Walmart Retail link.